seanmorris/HashToken/ReadMe.txt

 should change the KEY constant before using the code.

 The tokens are plaintext, and can be passed to the user for example when a form page is generated.
-When the form is posted, the server may check is the token is still valid, ensuring the form was submitted in the allotted timeframe.
+When the form is posted, the server may check if the token is still valid, ensuring the form was submitted in the allotted timeframe.

 This all happens without any storage of tokens on the server side whatsoever.